Purpose and authority.

 • Anticipated budget and source of funding; and

 • Preconceived design considerations within the context of the proposed sites.

 a) Grants site approval and, if the proposal is for placement of an existing work, authorizes the department to acquire the work; or

-b) Requests further consideration by GA and CCDAC.
+b) Requests further consideration by DES and CCDAC.

 10. Proposing entity.